aschmiedeke/gbtdocs/docs/how-tos/general_guides/autooof.rst

         .. image:: material/autoOOF/AGBT20A_322_16_s1_z3_fixedScale.png

-You will notice that with all of those the surface delta map looks ok (no sharp edges really), but the surface RMS for z5 is a bit on the high side.
+You will notice that all of these surface delta map look ok (no sharp edges really), but the surface RMS for z5 is a bit on the high side.
 The main thing of concern is that the focus offsets are quite high (:math:`\gtrsim|10mm|`).
 This is a good case in which it is good to inspect the surface corrections with the focus removed.
 To do this, check the box that says *Show Solutions with Focus Removed*.
 Once you have done that you can inspect all three orders of Zernike surface delta maps.
 For this case they look like the following:

 .. tab-set::